pschroeppel/iviz/README.md

 The code is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Any kind of redistribution or commercial use is prohibited.

-If you are interested contributing and partnering up please contact [Eddy Ilg](mailto:me@eddy-ilg.net) for questions.
+If you are interested contributing and partnering up please contact [Eddy Ilg](mailto:me@eddy-ilg.net).
 Contributions are welcome.